BunHouth/ecodeclub-lesson/README.md

-# Lesson 6 - Building unit tests for HelloWorld.sol
+# Lesson 7 - Coding Ballot.sol
 ## (Review) Coding in VS Code
 * Syntax for typescript scripts
 * How the project operates